VUEngine/vuengine.github.io/documentation/tutorial/title-screen.md

 <a href="/documentation/images/tutorial/pong-logo.png" data-toggle="lightbox" data-gallery="gallery" data-caption="Pong Logo"><img src="/documentation/images/tutorial/pong-logo.png" /></a>

-To do so, create the folder *assets/Actors/Logo* and add an *.actor* file in it by right clicking the *Logo* folder and selecting "New File":
+To do so, create the folder _assets/Actors/Logo_ and add an _.actor_ file in it by right clicking the _Logo_ folder and selecting "New File".
+Enter "Logo" as the file name and select the Type "Actor" on the right hand side dropdown.

 <a href="/documentation/images/tutorial/new-actor-file.png" data-toggle="lightbox" data-gallery="gallery" data-caption="New Actor file"><img src="/documentation/images/tutorial/new-actor-file.png" /></a>

-It will open the *.actor* file editor with a single button that reads "Add Component".
+Our newly created file, _Logo.actor_ will automatically be opened and you will see an empty editor with a single button that reads "Add Component".
 Click it and select "Sprite" from the drop down menu.
-It will show the "Sprite" editor:
+The newly added "Sprite" component will automatically be selected and an editor panel for that component shown on the right hand side.

 <a href="/documentation/images/tutorial/new-sprite-component.png" data-toggle="lightbox" data-gallery="gallery" data-caption="New Sprite Component"><img src="/documentation/images/tutorial/new-sprite-component.png" /></a>

-In it, an image can be added by clicking the "Source Image" box at the top.
-Once a file has been selected, the image will be loaded in the editor:
+In that panel, an image can be added by clicking the "Source Image" box at the top.
+Once a file has been selected, a preview of the Sprite will be visible in the editor.

 <a href="/documentation/images/tutorial/pong-sprite.png" data-toggle="lightbox" data-gallery="gallery" data-caption="Pong Sprite"><img src="/documentation/images/tutorial/pong-sprite.png" /></a>

-Behind the scenes, the IDE will generate the **LogoSpec** file with all the **Spec** to add the logo [Actor](/documentation/api/class-actor/) to the [Stage](/documentation/api/class-stage/):
+Behind the scenes, VUEngine Studio will generate the file _Converted/LogoActorSpec.c_ next to our _Logo.actor_ file, containing the necessary **Spec**(s) to add our logo [Actor](/documentation/api/class-actor/) to the [Stage](/documentation/api/class-stage/).

 <a href="/documentation/images/tutorial/logo-actor-spec.png" data-toggle="lightbox" data-gallery="gallery" data-caption="Logo Actor Spec"><img src="/documentation/images/tutorial/logo-actor-spec.png" /></a>

 We are finally ready to replace the text with a nice image.
-To do that, **LogoActorSpec** has to be added to the `TitleScreentageActors` array in *assets/Stages/MyGameStageSpec.c*:
+To do so, **LogoActorSpec** has to be added to the `TitleScreenStageActors` array in the file _assets/Stages/MyGameStageSpec.c_.

 ```cpp
 [...]